 The nine fitness trends to look for in 2021 echoed how the home gym has become the number one trend of the future in fitness.
 Streaming services is the wave and key to connecting devices through televisions, Zoom, iPads, iPhones, Smartphones, or other technological advancements for creating a studio experience for participants and their instructors.
 People need a sense of fulfillment and by accomplishing a group activity with other spinning riders, yoga participants, and/or zoom members, they can connect and have a comaraderie experience as if they were still at a gym.
 This offers fitness accountability for showing up and keeps you committed to your fitness goals.
 It is truly a win-win for all.

-As a second trend, in pursuit of the home gym, Dr. Shawna Harrison shared with Self Magazine that people are investing with varied fitness equipment to make space in order to forgo using the paid membership gym at all.
+A second trend, in pursuit of the home gym, Dr. Shawna Harrison shared with Self Magazine that people are investing in varied fitness equipment to make space in order to forgo using the paid membership gym at all.
 It’s less expensive and the digitally inclined workouts are easier to revolve around one’s own schedule.
-They also include classes with Peleton platforms along with others who have joined in to compete with them, such as MYXX, Echelon, Mirror, Tempo and others who offer premium workouts from the comfort of your own living room.
+The Peleton company said it saw a rise in sales during the first quarter in the bike and treadmill during 2020.
+And although these are a huge investment, they tend to pay off in the end as reviews show a high degree of satisfaction by customers.
+Digital classes with Peleton’s platforms are included with purchase as a one time payment or monthly payments, which others have joined in to compete with them, such as MYXX, Echelon, Mirror, Tempo and others who offer premium workouts from the comfort of your own living room.
 In this digital age, people are expecting to interface with a high performance interactive machine that offers multiple levels of classes and platforms that can be used by the entire family.
+Other types of varied equipment to gather would include low weight dumb bells, an exercise mat, a yoga mat, a work out bench, and stretch bands that offer five levels of resistance.

-Health and wellness coaching is a third trend and spoke to the importance of nutrition.
-It plays a critical role in how our bodies function.
-Wellness is symbiotic with nutrition.
+A third trend is Holistic Health and Wellness Coaching and the importance nutrition plays in how our bodies function.
+Holistic wellness is symbiotic with nutrition.
 What we eat is who we are, literally.
 Our bodies can only function in direct correlation to what we feed it.

 Part of the draw of a healthy lifestyle, besides the radiant feeling from exercising for strength, body shaping, and inner glow, is also the keen awareness knowing you are living and training like an athlete.
 This psychological transformation is what drives the need for the “high” while training, and gives your mind the endorphins that manifest the feelings of needing more.
 Hence, a physio-psychological cycle is created and desired for seeking a habitual training routine, one that perpetuates healthy eating and trained fitness recovery in ways of maintaining a healthy lifestyle balance.
 So, finding a way to stay fit in today’s society is not challenging, expensive, nor difficult to achieve.
 YOU are the only reason YOU ARE NOT FIT!!
 CHANGE YOUR MIND, CHANGE YOUR LIFE!